handfriendship/paper-summary/README.md

 - (2021.09) Reducing Annotation Artifacts in Crowdsourcing Datasets for Natural Language Processing - [summary](Reducing%20Annotation%20Artifacts%20in%20Crowdsourcing%20Datasets%20for%20Natural%20Language%20Processing.md)

-# papers to be summarized
+# papers which have not been summarized
 1. ViT
 2. Shankar, Vaishaal, et al. "Evaluating Machine Accuracy on ImageNet." , ICML 2020
 3. bottom-up and top-down approach